Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems

 Our recursive solver will use each matrix $B_{i}$ as a preconditioner for $A_{i-1}$.
 But rather than solve systems in $B_{i}$ directly, it will reduce these to systems in $A_{i}$, which will in turn be solved recursively.
 Our solver will use the preconditioned Chebyshev method, instead of the preconditioned conjugate gradient.
 This choice is dictated by the requirements of our analysis rather than by common sense.
 Our preconditioned Chebyshev method will not take the preconditioner $B_{i}$ as input.
 Rather, it will take a subroutine $\Solve{B_{i}}$ that produces approximate solutions to systems in $B_{i}$.
 So that we can guarantee that our solvers will be linear operators, we will fix the number of iterations that each will perform, as opposed to allowing them to terminate upon finding a sufficiently good solution.
-While this trick is necessary for our analysis, it may also be unnecessary in practice \footnote{ One could obtain a slightly weaker analysis of this algorithm if one instead allowed the Chebyshev solvers to terminate as soon as they found a sufficiently accurate solution.
-In an early version of this paper, we analyzed such an algorithm using the analysis of the inexact preconditioned Chebyshev iteration by Golub and Overton~\cite{GolubOverton}.
-This analysis was improved by applying a slight extension by Joshi~\cite{Joshi} of Golub and Overton's analysis.
-The idea of bypassing these analysis by forcing our solvers to be linear operators was suggested to us by Vladimir Rokhlin. }.

-For concreteness, we present pseudocode for the variant of the preconditioned Chebyshev algorithm that we will use.
-It is a modification of the pseudocode presented in~\cite[page 36]{templates}, the difference being that it takes as input a parameter $t$ determining the number of iterations it executes (and some variable names have been changed).
+For simplicity, we use the original Chebyshev iterative method~\cite{GolubVarga}, as presented by Axelsson~\cite[Section 5.3]{Axelsson}.
+While this variant is not numerically stable, it will not matter in this section in which we ignore numerical issues.
+In particular, when one assumes infinite precision this algorithm becomes identical to its stable variants.
+In the next section, we will show that our use of the algorithm for a small number of iterations limits its instability.